mashpie/i18n-node/README.md

     // where to store json files - defaults to './locales' relative to modules directory
     directory: './mylocales',

-    // controll mode on directory creation - defaults to NULL which defaults to umask of process user.
+    // control mode on directory creation - defaults to NULL which defaults to umask of process user.
 Setting has no effect on win.
     directoryPermissions: '755',

     // watch for changes in json files to reload locale on updates - defaults to false